 Riley County Health Department's disease surveillance, investigation and control activities are not limited to only infectious diseases.
 Health department staff investigate and educate about non-communicable diseases including rabies, elevated blood lead, and carbon monoxide poisoning.

-For more detailed information on blood lead, including ways to reduce risk of exposure, materials for clinicians and parents, visit the RCHD Health Education and Outreach page.
+For more detailed information on blood lead, including ways to reduce the risk of exposure, materials for clinicians and parents, visit the CDC Lead Poisoning Prevention Page

 Carbon Monoxide Poisoning

 Carbon Monoxide (CO) is a colorless, odorless gas created as a byproduct of fossil fuel burning (gasoline, wood, coal, natural gas, oil, and methane).
 In the home, heating and cooking equipment can produce carbon monoxide.
-Suspected cases of carbon monoxide poisoning are are investigated by Kansas Department of Health & Environment (KDHE) staff.
-Signs and symptoms of CO poisoning include: fatigue, headache, dizziness, and nausea.
+Suspected cases of carbon monoxide poisoning are being investigated by the Kansas Department of Health & Environment (KDHE) staff.
+Signs and symptoms of CO poisoning include fatigue, headache, dizziness, and nausea.

 The Office of the State Fire Marshall has a program, Get Alarmed KS, to educate and install smoke alarms in people's homes.